thacherT1D/webdevstuff/Server_Side_JS_with_Node/Node_js_HTTP_Server.desc.md

 });
 ```

-Now, save the `server.js` file, terminate the existing server with `Ctrl + C`, and run it again with the same `node` command.
+Now, save the `server.js` file, terminate the existing server with `Ctrl + C`, and run it again with the `node` command.

 ```shell
 node server.js